Meridian Bioscience (NASDAQ:VIVO) Updates FY 2022 Earnings Guidance

-Meridian Bioscience (NASDAQ:VIVO) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $1.100-$1.300 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.040.
+Meridian Bioscience (NASDAQ:VIVO) updated its FY 2022 earnings guidance on Monday.
+The company provided earnings per share (EPS) guidance of $1.100-$1.300 for the period, compared to the Thomson Reuters consensus estimate of $1.040.
 The company issued revenue guidance of $315 million-$330 million, compared to the consensus revenue estimate of $288.77 million.

-Meridian Bioscience (NASDAQ:VIVO) last posted its quarterly earnings results on Thursday, February 3rd.
-The company reported $0.35 earnings per share for the quarter, topping the consensus estimate of $0.25 by $0.10.
-Meridian Bioscience had a return on equity of 23.61% and a net margin of 22.46%.
-During the same period in the prior year, the company posted $0.65 EPS.
-As a group, equities analysts expect that Meridian Bioscience will post 1.04 earnings per share for the current fiscal year.
+A number of brokerages recently issued reports on VIVO.
+Zacks Investment Research raised shares of Meridian Bioscience from a hold rating to a strong-buy rating and set a $30.00 price objective on the stock in a research note on Wednesday.
+HC Wainwright lifted their price objective on shares of Meridian Bioscience from $28.00 to $30.00 and gave the company a buy rating in a research note on Monday.
+Finally, StockNews.com raised shares of Meridian Bioscience from a hold rating to a buy rating in a research note on Monday.

 A hedge fund recently raised its stake in Meridian Bioscience stock.
-Royal Bank of Canada grew its position in shares of Meridian Bioscience, Inc. (NASDAQ:VIVO) by 5.5% during the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 17,013 shares of the company’s stock after buying an additional 889 shares during the quarter.
-Royal Bank of Canada’s holdings in Meridian Bioscience were worth $327,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
-Hedge funds and other institutional investors own 94.48% of the company’s stock.
+Royal Bank of Canada raised its stake in Meridian Bioscience, Inc. (NASDAQ:VIVO) by 5.5% during the third quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 17,013 shares of the company’s stock after buying an additional 889 shares during the period.
+Royal Bank of Canada’s holdings in Meridian Bioscience were worth $327,000 at the end of the most recent quarter.
+94.48% of the stock is currently owned by institutional investors.

 About Meridian Bioscience